Super Bowl halftime show draws praise, tears from US Latinos

 ALBUQUERQUE, N.M.
 (AP) — When the Super Bowl halftime show began, Yol-Itzma Aguirre and her relatives watched with anticipation.
-The El Paso, Texas, family was curious how Colombian-born Shakira and New York-raised Jennifer Lopez, two of the world’s most popular Latino artists, would seize the stage.
+The El Paso, Texas, family was curious how Colombian-born Shakira and New York-raised Jennifer Lopez, two of the world’s most popular Latina artists, would seize the stage.

 The performance Sunday was draped in Hollywood tropes of female sexuality.
 But it also contained subtle political messages about anxieties shared by many Latinos in the U.S. — children in cages, Puerto Rico in the aftermath of Hurricane Maria and the urge to be heard.